mattcurrie/mgbdis/README.md

 ### Image

-The ```.image``` magic label allows you to define blocks of 2 bits per pixel tile data in the ROM.
-Images are output as PNG files in the ```/gfx``` directory of the disassembly, and are converted back to 2bpp tile data by the makefile using rgbgfx.
+The ```.image``` magic label allows you to define blocks of 1 or 2 bits per pixel tile data in the ROM.
+Images are output as PNG files in the ```/gfx``` directory of the disassembly, and are converted back to 1bpp or 2bpp tile data by the makefile using rgbgfx.
 If a label is specified at the address of the image block then it will be used for the name of the PNG file.

 The block length in bytes should be a multiple of 16, as each tile requires 16 bytes of image data.

 The image width in pixels can be specified as a decimal number prefixed with ```w```.
 The width value should be a multiple of 8, and the combination of block length and image width must result in a rectangluar image without any empty tiles.
 The default image width is ```128``` pixels, or if the block length indicates an odd number of tiles, then an image with a single row of tiles will be generated.

 The palette is a byte sized value which selects the shades of grey to use when generating the image.
 It uses the same format as the BGP register at ```0xFF47```.
 The value can be specified in hexidecimal prefixed with ```p```.
 The default palette is ```E4```.

+The default is to treat it as 2 bits per pixel tile data.
+A ```1bpp``` option can be supplied to treat the data as 1 bit per pixel tile data.

 Adding a label for 1280 bytes of tile data, with a width of 128 pixels and palette 0xE4: